Use the online service to sign your own business up for Making Tax Digital for Income Tax and find out what you'll need to do next.

 If you already have software, you must contact your provider about signing up.
 If you do not have software yet, choose from the list of recognised software available now and contact your chosen provider about the sign up process .

 After you’ve signed up

-You’ll need to keep digital records of all your business income and expenses.
+You’ll need to keep digital records of all your business income and expenses and:

-You’ll need to make a final declaration and pay the tax you owe by 31st January of the following year.
+submit your final declaration and pay the tax you owe by 31 January of the following year

 Contact your software supplier if you need help creating business records or sending updates.

 If you have another query about Making Tax Digital for Income Tax, contact HMRC.